Sriya03/Peer_Pulse/README.md

 ## Creation of Rest APIs and creating database connections

-In this phase, each team member has contributed to the development of an Rest API schema, focusing on different aspects of the platform:
+In this phase, each team member has contributed to the development of Rest API schema, focusing on different aspects of the platform:

 - Events Rest API: An Events REST API is an interface that allows clients to interact with a server to perform operations related to events.
 In the context of web development, events could represent activities, gatherings, or occurrences that users may be interested in.
 - Housings Rest API: A Housings REST API is an interface that facilitates the interaction between clients and a server for managing housing-related information.
 In the context of real estate or property management, this API allows users to perform operations related to housing units, such as fetching available listings